 We consume electricity, fuel and water during our daily operations of our Beishan Mine, beneficiation and processing plants.
 We believe reducing resource consumption is beneficial to the environmental protection.
 We aim to strictly comply with relevant provisions of the Law of the People's Republic of China on Conserving Energy, the Water Law of the People's Republic of China, and the Regulation on the Administration of Water Sourcing Permission and Levy of Water Resource Fees and formulates relevant plans targeting the reduction of electricity, fuel and water consumption in mining, beneficiating, processing as well as office activities.

-We have implemented the following measures which are applicable to both our Group and our third-party service providers: (a) adjusting the temperature of office air-conditioning according to real-time weather; (b) encourage the staff to leave curtains open to make full use of natural light and reduce the use of electricity; (c) encourage employees to take public transport instead of driving to/from work; (d) regular maintenance and adjustment to engines to keep vehicles machineries operating at the proper condition to reduce fuel consumption; (e) conduct regular maintenance of pipelines and taps and inspect any possible leakage; and (f) establish a comprehensive water resource management and control system focusing on tap water used during daily office work and groundwater used for production and dust prevention.
+We have implemented the following measures which are applicable to both our Group and our third-party service providers: (a) adjusting the temperature of office air-conditioning according to real-time weather; (b) encourage the staff to leave curtains open to make full use of natural light and reduce the use of electricity; (c) encourage employees to take public transport instead of driving to/from work; (d) regular maintenance and adjustment to engines to keep vehicles machineries operating at the proper condition to reduce fuel consumption; (e) conduct regular maintenance of pipelines and taps and inspect any possible leakage; (f) establish a comprehensive water resource management and control system focusing on tap water used during daily office work and groundwater used for production and dust prevention; and (g) the continue investing in the research and development of the more efficient production methodologies.